The top 10 startups from Y Combinator W19 Demo Day 1

 Atomic Alchemy – Filling the shortage of nuclear medicine

-YourChoice – Omni-gender non-hormonal birth control
+Yourchoice – Omni-gender non-hormonal birth control

 Prometheus – Turning CO2 into gas